Relewise/relewise-sdk-csharp-extensions/README.md

 - Set specific dataset, apikey or timeout for either the tracker, the recommender or the searcher.
 - Named clients to allow different configuration for integrations etc or to use for a multi site-setup.

-Here is full example of all the configurations you can do in either the configuration or via the fluent API:
+Here is a full example of all the configuration settings we provide via the appsettings or via the fluent API:
 ```json
   "Relewise": {
     "DatasetId": "6D9361AA-A23D-4BF2-A818-5ABA792E2102",